How to Deal with Limits on Negative Keywords in Google Ads?

 • Campaign Level: 10.000 negative keywords

-With shared sets alone you can use 100.000 negative keywords in total.
-This might sound totally enough for a smaller account but you will struggle with an account that has hundreds and thousands of different queries.
+With shared sets alone, you can use 100.000 negative keywords in total.
+This might sound totally enough for a smaller account, but you’ll struggle with an account that has hundreds and thousands of different queries.
 Close variant matches increase that number heavily and every day completely new queries appear in your account.

-If you use the broad match type instead, you will cover a lot of different queries that share the same base pattern.
+If you use the broad match type instead, you’ll cover a lot of different queries that share the same base pattern.

 Share on Twitter

-Cutting down wasted ad spend in your Google Ads sets can be done effectively when three approaches are combined.
-The smart use of match types and n-Grams play an important role while removing duplicate keywords help reduce clutter.
+You can effectively reduce wasted ad spend in your Google Ads sets by combining three approaches.
+The smart use of match types and N-grams plays an important role, while removing duplicate keywords helps reduce clutter.

 Does it really make sense to set a full query to exact negative?
-Actually it is very rare.
-Soon there will be new queries with slight modifications, maybe one additional word within the query, and you will still be paying for it.
+Actually it’s very rare.
+Soon there will be new queries with slight modifications, maybe one additional word within the query, and you’ll still be paying for it.

-If you use the broad match type instead, you will cover a lot of different queries that share the same base pattern.
+If you use the broad match type instead, you’ll cover a lot of different queries that share the same base pattern.
 The term “broad match” may sound scary but in negative keywords, it doesn’t work like positive keywords where Google matches nearly everything.

-In the context of a negative keyword “broad match” means that queries are blocked that contain every word in the exact way – order doesn’t matter.
-Let’s say you added “tshirt” as broad negative – in that case you will still appear for “tshirts”.
+In the context of a negative keyword “broad match” means that queries are blocked that contain every word in the exact way—order doesn’t matter.
+Let’s say you added “tshirt” as broad negative.
+In that case, you’ll still appear for “tshirts”.

 Whenever you can reduce a pattern in your query to a single word, use this as your negative keyword.
 That is the best approach to cover a lot of yet unseen queries that share the same pattern.
 With one word, you can easily block thousands of bad search terms.

-3. Identify longer negative keywords by adding some 1-Grams negatives.
+🔵 Identify longer negative keywords by adding some 1-gram negatives.

 More Similar Posts